 The Corporate Governance and Nominating Committee expects qualified candidates will have high personal and professional integrity and ability and will be able to contribute to the Board's effectiveness in serving the interests of the Company's stockholders.
 The Committee considers diversity in its nomination of directors to the Board, and in its assessment of the effectiveness of the Board and its committees.
 In considering diversity, the Corporate Governance and Nominating Committee looks at a range of different personal factors in light of the business, customers, suppliers and employees of the Company.
 The range of factors includes diversity of race, ethnicity, gender, age, cultural background and personal and business backgrounds.
 This includes prior board service, financial expertise, international experience, industry experience, leadership skills, including prior management experience, and a variety of subjective factors.
 In addition, the Committee also considers qualifications that include: independence, judgment, integrity, the ability to commit sufficient time and attention to Board activities, and the absence of potential conflicts with the Company's interests.
 The Committee considers these criteria in the context of the perceived needs of the Board as a whole and seeks to achieve and maintain the diversity of the Board.
-Although the Board does not establish specific goals with respect to diversity, the overall diversity of the Board's collective experience covers a range of experience across different countries and industries.
-The Corporate Governance and Nominating Committee also considers the personal ease considers the length of service of the Company's Board members, balancing the value of long-standing Board service with the perspective of directors more recently joining the Board.
+Although the Board does not establish specific goals with respect to diversity, the overall diversity of the Board is a significant consideration in the nomination process.
+Three of the six nominees for election at the 2018 Annual Meeting are women, and the Board's collective experience covers a range of experience across different countries and industries.
+The Corporate Governance and Nominating Committee also considers the length of service of the Company's Board members, balancing the value of long-standing Board service with the perspective of directors more recently joining the Board.